 These suggested courses cover all four years of high school and will give you a very solid academic record.
 Remember, these are only our suggestions — you might need to modify them for your own situation.
-We give special consideration to students who earn excellent grades in honors and advanced placement classes.
+We give special consideration to students who earn excellent grades in honors, advanced placement, pre-international baccalaureate, international baccalaureate, and dual enrollment courses.
+In addition, we encourage students to take the most rigorous class schedule they can manage.

 - Four years of English including college preparatory courses in composition and speech